will-t-harris/will-t-harris/README.md

 ✨ Available for work! ✨

-I'm currently focused on React, the Jamstack, and learning Rust. 🦀
+I'm currently focused on React, the Jamstack, and Rust. 🦀

 - I write and share projects at [willharris.dev](https://willharris.dev) ✏️
 - Want to get in touch?
 I'm on Twitter [@will__tweets](https://twitter.com/will__tweets)